lullulullu/lullulullu/README.md

 </br>
 ## 👋 Hi there 👋
 ### HI, I'm Gayun Park!
-I used to be a designer and now I'm studying the backend.<br/>
+I used to be a designer and now I'm studying the backend.<br>
 <h2><b>Now<b> I am dreaming of a new experience as a <b>`Backend-Developer`<b><br><br><h2/>